mariodavid/cuba-component-metadata-extensions/README.md

 # CUBA Component - Metadata Extensions

-This application component that provides extensions for different use-cases for metadata interactions in CUBA.
+This application component provides extensions for different use-cases for metadata interactions in CUBA.

 Table of Contents